Onbadhu Roobai Nottu: Critical reception

 Behindwoods wrote: "Thankar Bachan has all elements of his creative genius and is sure to make an impact as a masterpiece among true movie lovers.
 Onbadhu Roobai Nottu is sure to find favors among true movie buffs and would entice great circulation especially among people who love films as passionately as any art form.
 The film may find good patrons among women and is sure to represent Indian cinema in many of the international film festivals."

-Malathi Rangarajan of The Hindu wrote "Thankar Bachan’s films follow certain laudable norms.‘Onbadhu Roobai …’ is another such.
+Malathi Rangarajan of The Hindu wrote "Thankar Bachan's films follow certain laudable norms.‘Onbadhu Roobai …’ is another such.
 Satyaraj's admirable underplay ought to catapult him to the National Award bracket straightway.
 You cannot forget this Madhavar for a long time to come."

 Indiaglitz wrote: "Thankar Bachachn is one of the rare filmmakers in Tamil industry, who believe in story rather than stars or fanfare.
 He has chosen a strong story and selected the cast accordingly.
 His handling of the stars and execution of the scenes are praiseworthy."

 Rediff wrote: "If movie critics' words are taken seriously by the mandarins in the Union Information and Broadcasting Ministry and those in their panel to choose the best actor, anyone having watched Onbathu would undoubtedly vote for Sathyaraj as the best actor at the national level."

+Kathir Bharathi of Kalki praised the acting of star cast, music, cinematography, screenplay, dialogues and concluded saying Thangar Bachan for portraying the ups and downs of a Tamilian in heartfelt manner and directors like him taking Tamil cinema to next level is a good event.
+In that sense, Onbathu Roobai Nottu is an gutsy breakthrough.

+Chennai Online wrote "The script does lag at places, losing a bit of focus, and some trimming could have helped here.
+Also, there is a clutter of characters in the earlier scenes and it takes time to identify them.
+Again, with Bachan's recent releases we somehow don't get that feel of complete satisfaction that we had experienced while watching his debut film 'Azhagi' or even his 'Thendral'.
+But what is commendable is Bachan's persistence in not bowing to commercial considerations, treading his lonely path, and attempting to make films that are different and more rooted to the soil."

 Awards

-Best Actor Award for Sathyaraj at VIjay Awards given by STAR Vijay group.
+Best Actor Award for Sathyaraj at Vijay Awards given by STAR Vijay group.